HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 * Other major browsers, like FireFox and Safari are missing
 * There is no data from iOS users at all (Chrome uses WebKit on iOS, like all other browsers on iOS devices)

 Fortunately there are a few other sources.
-Paul Calvano ran some analysis on the [Akamai  mPulse ](https://www.akamai.com/products/mpulse-real-user-monitoring)real user monitoring data for July 2021.
+Paul Calvano ran some analysis on the [Akamai  mPulse](https://www.akamai.com/products/mpulse-real-user-monitoring)real user monitoring data for July 2021.
 It found a slightly more even match between Mobile and Desktop traffic, at **59.4%** being from mobile devices.
 The mPulse data is aggregated hourly, so it reveals some interesting trends

 ##### Not all days are equal